Indigenous women and frontline communities share stories at COP25 of defending against climate change in Nepal and Chile.

 Current COP

-Egypt will be the host of the 27th Conference of the Parties of the UNFCCC (COP27) in Sharm El-Sheikh, with a view to building on previous successes and paving the way for future ambition.
-In 2022, COP27 will happen November 6-18.
+The Government of the United Arab Emirates (UAE) will host the 28th Conference of the Parties of the UNFCCC (COP 28), with a view to building on previous successes and paving the way for future ambition to effectively tackle the global challenge of climate change.
+COP28 will be the conclusion of the first global stocktake, an assessment or report card of how much progress has been made toward meeting the goals of the Paris Agreement.
+A preliminary report released earlier this year noted that efforts are falling short.
 Along with world leaders, many other people turn out for the annual event, including representatives from faith and environmental groups, scientists, business professionals and others who are concerned about humans’ impact on climate change.

 COP and The PC(USA)